Endometriosis: Risk factor for ovarian cancer?

-- Conservative surgery to remove endometrial growths from pelvic organs without removing your reproductive organs — either with laparoscopic (lap-uh-row-SKOP-ik) surgery, making only a few small incisions in your abdomen, or traditional abdominal surgery in more extensive cases.
+- Conservative surgery to remove endometrial growths without removing your reproductive organs — with laparoscopic surgery in most cases, or traditional abdominal surgery in more-severe cases.

 If you're worried about how endometriosis might affect your fertility, that's a different matter.
 Endometriosis does cause fertility problems for some women.

-Normal conception, pregnancy and delivery is possible after conservative endometriosis treatment.
+Normal conception, pregnancy and delivery are possible after conservative endometriosis treatment.
 But if you're having trouble conceiving, you may need to see a fertility specialist to explore your options for becoming pregnant.